 Working in a team can be both rewarding and tricky.
-Ensuring that everyone in the team is working towards a common goal, collaborating and communicating progress, and delivering results are crucial for the team leader.
-However, it is all too easy to fall into the trap of focusing only on the deliverables and deadlines, forgetting about the people you are working with, and managing.
+Ensuring that everyone in the team is working towards a common goal, collaborating and communicating progress, and delivering results is crucial for the team leader.
+However, it is all too easy to fall into the trap of focusing only on the deliverables and deadlines, forgetting about the people you are working with and managing.

 What’s more?
 In today’s situation, teams are often comprised of people living in different parts of the world as work is done remotely and entire workplaces have shifted online.
 This means that your team may be working in different time zones, situations, and work environments.
 So how do you make sure that everyone is on the same page?

 Enter the Team Charter.
 Let us introduce to you this great and often under-used tool for team management.